-Since then, career wise, the Dardennes never made a wrong step.
+Since then, career-wise, the Dardennes never made a wrong step.
 While at first their camerawork was characterized by its visual rawness—they loved a good hand-held camera—and they often trailed behind the subject, they gradually embraced more gentle camera movements and made them gentle for the eye.
 But some things don’t change.
 Their precise and astonishing craftsmanship allows them time and time again to be at the peak of their powers in their stunning and perfectly observed fiction dramas set around the declining industrial town of Seraing in the suburbs of the Belgian city of Liège—in their films almost a character in its own right.
-Avoiding melodrama, sensation, special effects, action sequences or even a musical score, are other signature strengths of the renowned filmmakers.
+Avoiding melodrama, sensation, special effects, action sequences, or even a musical score are other signature strengths of the renowned filmmakers.

-To describe a Dardenne film is easy and difficult at the same time.
+To describe a Dardenne film is easy and challenging at the same time.
 In each of their movies, you won’t find anything but superbly played scenes by incredibly talented actors, ranging from local non-professionals to some of the biggest stars, you get intense powerhouse to quietly driven performances, and characters that can be—or are—thoughtful and sensitive in their hard-bitten environment and realism.
-Which means the Dardenne narratives are always poignant and very much worthwhile, and that makes them masters of European realism in cinema when it comes to profoundly human moral tales with strong female characters.
+This means the Dardenne narratives are always poignant and very much worthwhile, and that makes them masters of European realism in cinema when it comes to profoundly human moral tales with strong female characters.
 In other words, any Dardenne film sells itself to the outside world not only because of their impeccable casting or the strength of their drama, it’s simply because of their own cinematographic DNA.

-With of their impressive body of work so far, a retrospective of their films recently wrapped up at the Brussels Flagey.
-Luc Dardenne, half of the creative team, introduced all of their films the past months.
+With their impressive body of work so far, a retrospective of their films recently wrapped up at the Brussels Flagey.
+Luc Dardenne, half of the creative team, introduced all of their films in the past months.
 Due to health issues, I only got to attend their three latest films screened at the Flagey recently, each one introduced by Mr. Dardenne.

 So here they are, each one a wonderful work of art, along with comments.
 For the record, Mr. Dardenne’s introductions are edited and condensed.